 On December 22, 2015, Virginia Attorney General Mark Herring announced that the Commonwealth of Virginia would stop honoring concealed carry permits from 25 states, including Tennessee.
 This is absurd, especially for the law-abiding Tennesseans who cross into Virginia often for work or other reasons.
 On January 19, 2016, Virginia Congressman Morgan Griffith and I held a press conference in Bristol to highlight the impacts of this misguided and foolish decision.
 I strongly believe that your Second Amendment right doesn’t stop at a state line, and Tennesseans with valid concealed carry permits ought to have the right to carry their firearms across state lines.

 I was pleased Virginia Governor Terry McAuliffe reversed the Attorney General’s decision.
 I believe Congress must act to make sure that the Second Amendment protects all responsible, law-abiding adults, regardless of which state they are in.
-This is why I have H.R.
-986, the Concealed Carry Reciprocity Act, which would allow individuals who possess concealed carry permits in their home state to carry in any other state that does not prohibit concealed carry.
+This is why I am a cosponsor of H.R.
+38, the Concealed Carry Reciprocity Act, which would allow individuals who possess concealed carry permits in their home state to carry in any other state that does not prohibit concealed carry.

 I am a concealed carry permit holder myself, and you can rest assured I will continue to speak out against and oppose ridiculous measures like the one moving forward in Virginia.